varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-The Varnish Book is designed to be used as training material under a Varnish course taught by a certified instructor.
+The Varnish Book is designed to be used as training material under a Varnish Plus course taught by a certified instructor.
 Under a course, the instructor guides you and selects the relevant chapters to learn.
 If you use the book as self-instructional tutorial, it is recommended to complete the Fast Track of the chapter you want to read.